morungos/morungos.github.io/_posts/2025-08-17-management.md

 To date, I've received about 35 different reports, averaging around 10 pages each, but some are up to 50 pages of content, varying from code samples to detailed tables comparing alternative techniques.
-And on some days, I'd have three new ones before breakfast.
+And some days, I'd have three new ones before breakfast.

-I will also readily admit that as a developer, I have firm views on how managers need to behave to a software team.
+I will also readily admit that as a developer, I have firm (and occasionally inflexible) views on how managers need to behave to a software team.
 We are not the easiest folks to manage.
-We have a distinct tendency to show ADHD-like traits -- and my perception of the move to agile-like approaches (broadly) was that it helps teams manage the managers, by limiting the tendency to surprises.[^LasVegas].
+We have a tendency to ADHD-like traits -- and my perception of the move to agile-like approaches[^Agile] (broadly) was that it helps teams manage the managers, by limiting the tendency to surprises.[^LasVegas].

+[^Agile]: Please do not assume that any of us are recommending a "proper" agile method. we
+    don't.
+That said, I love the spirit of the agile manifesto, because it tries to straddle the fine line of embracing flexibility while to some extent containing it.

 [^LasVegas]: On one memorable occasion, I got three entirely different radical
     changes in project direction in as many days, while my boss was at a trade